I promise you won’t regret it! But first, a little backstory:

 Okay, so I mainly say this because, yes, the garden itself is cute, but THAT VIEW!
 Might as well just stop by to stare at its prettiness.

-It’s easy to get to (just go into Pike Place, and ask around or go downstairs and turn left, it’s a sketchy looking little door) and cool.
+THE GUM WALL IS LITERALLY JUST THATIt’s easy to get to the Gum Wall (just go into Pike Place, and ask around or go downstairs and turn left, it’s a sketchy looking little door) and cool.
 There are tons of people, though – somehow I managed to get this picture with no tourists.

 WHAT WE MISSED: